 “What did I tell you about lying in bed?”

-“You said not to lie in bed between 6 and 10.”
+“You said not to lie in bed between six and ten.”

-We stood, looking at each other, his lips tight, eyes glowing with hate, words, angry words just about to burst out of his mouth.
+We stood and looked at each other, his lips tight, eyes glowing with hate.
+Angry words about to burst out of his mouth.

-“Listen to me, smart ass,” he said in a hushed voice.
-“You can have an easy two weeks here, or I can make it hell for you.
+“Listen to me smart ass,” he said.
+“You can have an easy two weeks here or I can make it a hell for you.
 Take a pick.”

 “Easy two weeks,” I said.

 “Good.
-Now, I checked with our supply people, we don’t keep uniforms here, has to be ordered from the main warehouse.
+Now, I checked with our supply people, we don’t keep uniforms here.
+Have to order them from the main warehouse.
 Meantime, you’ll wear this.
 Borrowed it from a dembel who owes me a favor.”

 After a year, you’re cherpak (ladle), a human again.
-You begin to recover some of your dignity and thank yourself you’d dismissed suicide as an option when life felt and smelled like shit.
+You begin to recover some of your dignity and thank yourself you’d brushed off suicide as an option when life felt and smelled like shit.

 The last six months, you’re ded (grandpa).
 You run the show, tell cherpaks what to do—who pass the orders on to salagas—and spend your time getting ready for dembel.

-In the spring and autumn, Defence Minister issued a special order to conscript and release male citizens from the Soviet Army.
-The day the order went out, your two-year term was up and even though you could have been held in the army for some time after the order, as a legal entity, you were a free man, a dembel.
-You either chilled or slept all day, waiting for the bureaucratic machinery to cough up your ticket to go home.
+In the spring and autumn, Defense Minister issued a special order to conscript and release male citizens from the Soviet Army.
+The day the order went out, your two-year term was up.
+Even though you could have been stuck in the army for some time after the order, as a legal entity, you were a free man.
+A dembel.
+You either chilled or slept all day waiting for the bureaucratic machinery to cough up your ticket to go home.